Ohtani not enough, Mariners send Angels to losing season

 He was 1 for 3 at the plate and is hitting .258 with 98 RBIs and 45 homers, one behind co-leaders Toronto’s Vladimir Guerrero and Kansas City’s Salvador Perez.
 He has just one home run since Sept.
 10.

-Seattle has won seven of eigh and will enter the final week two games back for the AL's second wild card with six games remaining.
+Seattle has won seven of eight and will enter the final week two games back for the AL’s second wild card with six games remaining.
 Toronto is also a game in front of the Mariners.
+Seattle remained alive by going 8-2 on their final road trip of the season.

 Marco Gonzales (10-5) gave up one run on three hits over seven innings, improving to 7-0 in his last nine starts.
 Kurt Suzuki homered in the second, his 14th this season.